ArmonGo/UncertaintyLearn/README.md

 The implementation details are in folder 'code'.

 ## Result
-You can find the result in the original paper [waiting for a link], while we provide extra lift curve for top 30% ranking instances of each data set.
+You can find the result in the original paper [waiting for a link], besides we provide extra lift curve for top 30% ranking instances of each data set.
 You can find the complete curve in folder 'lift curve'.